How do I start therapy with Anchor & Bloom?

 No referral is required to see a Registered Psychotherapist in Ontario.

-You can read about Katelyn and Daniella on their bios.
+You can read about Katelyn, Daniella, Julia, and Natalie on their bios.
+Julia also offers care in Russian and Ukrainian, and Natalie works with children from age 5, youth, and families, including trauma and addiction.
 If you are unsure, mention what you are bringing in the consultation request and we will help you decide.
 Many clients work with whichever clinician has availability that fits.

 A real conversation.
 We talk about what is happening now, what you have already tried, and what you hope therapy can help with.
 You ask questions about how the clinician works.
 The first session is not about diagnosing or starting deep work.
 It is about whether you want to keep going.